pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

   You are responsible for any financial costs incurred for your GCP resources.

-- Pega Platform 8.3.1 or later
+- Pega Platform 8.3.1 or later.

 - Pega Docker images – your deployment requires the use of a custom Docker image to install Pega Platform into a database that is used by your GKE cluster.
 After you build your image, you must make it available in a private Docker registry.
 In order to construct your own image from the base image that Pega provides, you must have: